-Gluten is the protein found in wheat, barley, rye and some oats.
-Gluten is found in the wheat varieties of spelt, kamut, farrow, durum, bulgar, triticale and semolina.
+Gluten is the protein found in wheat, barley, rye, and some oats.
+Gluten is found in the wheat varieties of spelt, kamut, farrow, durum, bulgur, triticale and semolina.

-A myriad of foods contains gluten such as baked goods, crackers, cereals, bread and pasta.
+A myriad of foods contain gluten, such as baked goods, crackers, cereals, bread, and pasta.
 Gluten is often a hidden ingredient in foods.

 Think of gluten as a glue.
-Its main job is to allow food to maintain its shape by keeping it held together like glue (1).
+Its main job is to allow food to maintain its shape by keeping it held together like glue (source).

-Celiac Disease is an autoimmune digestive disorder that is triggered by the consumption of gluten-containing foods (2).
+Celiac Disease is an autoimmune digestive disorder that is triggered by the consumption of gluten-containing foods (source).
 This disease can cause long-term damage to the small intestine.